IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 ##  Additive attention

-It’s the first successful formulation of attention mechanism, proposed by Bahdanau et al. In 2014.
+It’s the first successful formulation of attention mechanism, proposed by **Bahdanau et al.** in 2014.
-That’s what they did: in a Seq2seq model, between the Encoder and Decoder, the added an Attention block: nothing more than a simple feed forward layer that, for each of the steps produced by the Decoder, learns how to distribute attention on the outputs of the Encoder.
+That’s what they did: in a Seq2seq model, between the Encoder and Decoder, the added an **Attention block**: nothing more than a simple feed forward layer that, for each of the steps produced by the Decoder, learns how to distribute attention on the outputs of the Encoder.

 <div>